siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

  ##### 2. To do PUT you should:
 * paste the url http://127.0.0.1:8001/cities?id=
 after "=" you must to paste city id, witch you want to update.
-* in fields "Headers" you should paste: in field key paste: "Authorization", in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
+* in field "Headers" you should paste: in field key paste: "Authorization", in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
-* in fields "Body" you must choose a raw(JSON) and paste json like that:
+* in field "Body" you must choose a raw(JSON) and paste json like that:
 ```
 {
     "city": "some city",